Code-Institute-Submissions/rguest20-ms3_AugResub/README.md

 - Admin area to be added at a later date, allowing refreshing of passwords and removal of troublesome users.
 - Links for companies/freelancer on profile page to be added
 - Avatars on profile page to be added

+# **Updates for Resubmission**

+- Debug mode has been turned off - ready for production.
+- Git Filter-Repo has been used to excise a git issue where a secret was available on historic Git Commits.